declankbarrett/playwright-python-skeleton/README.md

 GUI:

-- behave
+- Run tests using behave directly`behave`
-- run-tests gui
+- Run tests with test runner which produces report using Allure `run-tests gui`

 These commands will run the full BDD suite of tests, the "run-tests" command can only be run if the 'pip install -e .' command is run because this installs the package neccesary to run the command
 (If any changes are made to the project structure and we want to run the tests using 'run-tests', a fresh 'pip install -e .' is needed for the project to relocate the relevant features)